AdobeDocs/commerce-merchant-services.en/help/payment-services/settings.md

 If any Cache Type in the Cache Management table has an `INVALIDATED` status, your store might not show the most recent configuration for that item.
 Flush the cache to update your store to show the latest configuration.

-It is recommended to periodically flush the cache to ensure your store is showing the correct configuration.
-See [Cache Management](https://docs.magento.com/user-guide/system/cache-management.html) for more information.
+To ensure that your store is showing the correct configuration, periodically [flush the cache](https://docs.magento.com/user-guide/system/cache-management.html).